 In April 2010, the Company announced the preliminary results from the April 2010 (Q410) winter drilling program, where 14 holes were completed (6,139 metres).
 Initial information from the winter drill program indicates four areas of basement faulting, hydrothermal alteration, and radioactivity, consistent with Athabasca uranium deposit models.
 At the commencement of the program, ten separate target zones had been defined by airborne and ground geophysics, along a 5 kilometre trend.
 Locally, these features exhibited strong electromagnetic responses.

-The Company is currently awaiting laboratory assay results from drill core zones with high radiometric counts, as well as the results of the trace element geochemistry for these and surrounding drill holes.
-Based on the preliminary winter 2010 results, Zone A warrants additional drilling in the summer of 2010 to precisely test the East-West structural trends, and the associated large fault uplifts (over 50 metres vertical).
+Based on the preliminary winter 2010 results, Zone A warranted additional drilling in the summer of 2010 to precisely test the East-West structural trends, and the associated large fault uplifts (over 50 metres vertical).